 This Sawtooth Star Baby Quilt is so easy to stitch up that you’ll want to make more than one!
 It’s a great quilt project for a beginning quilter.
 If you like this pattern, you may also like this Turnstile Baby Quilt Tutorial.

-Okay, first up, this is not my quilt tutorial.
+First up, this is not my quilt tutorial.
 So if you’re thinking you’ve seen it before you have.
 It’s actually a tutorial from Amy Smart of Diary of a Quilter.
-I was searching for a simple to stitch up quilt for my booth at market last Fall and I immediately thought of this tutorial.
+I was searching for a simple to stitch up a quilt for my booth at Quilt Market last fall and I immediately thought of this tutorial.
 She stitched it up last summer, and I fell in love with it as soon as I saw it.

 It’s a simple take on a sawtooth star quilt crossed with a patchwork quilt and is a great pattern to use if you’re looking to show off some of your favorite fabric prints.